oxygene76/medasdigital-2/README.md

 ## A Growing Ecosystem with Real-World Use Cases

-MedasDigital 2.0 is more than a blockchain; it’s a thriving ecosystem designed to bring real-world applications to decentralized finance (DeFi), digital ownership, and beyond.
+MedasDigital 2.0 is more than a blockchain; it’s a thriving ecosystem designed to bring real-world applications to digital ownership and beyond.
 With support for token creation, NFTs, and smart contracts, MedasDigital 2.0 provides an ideal environment for developers, entrepreneurs, and community members to innovate and grow.

 Join us as we build the future of blockchain technology.
-MedasDigital 2.0 is committed to creating a decentralized, user-centric platform that unlocks new possibilities in digital ownership and finance.
+MedasDigital 2.0 is committed to creating a decentralized, user-centric platform that unlocks new possibilities in digital ownership.
 Whether you’re a developer, validator, or simply a blockchain enthusiast, there’s a place for you in the MedasDigital 2.0 ecosystem.

 -----